-The truth is, besides having potent toxicity for at least some children, this drug does nothing to treat causes of constipation.
-Like many drugs, it is a bandaid approach.
+The truth is, besides reaching a dangerous level of toxicity for some children, Miralax does not treat causes of constipation.
 What it does do is turn stool into mush, by pulling more water into the intestine.
-Children can go from being impacted with hard dry feces – which is indeed uncomfortable or painful, and important to resolve, since this encourages toxins from stool or disruptive microbes to leach back into circulation), to expelling some mushy stool regularly.
-But, they can still be left with blobs of sticky festering fecal matter throughout the colon, despite using more, more, and more Miralax.
+Children can go from being impacted with hard dry feces – which is indeed uncomfortable or painful, and important to resolve, since this encourages toxins from stool to be reabsorbed – to expelling some mushy stool regularly.
+Even still, kids can be left with blobs of sticky festering fecal matter throughout the colon, despite using more, more, and more Miralax.

-For kids on Miralax for a long time, a common problem that I’ve encountered in my pediatric nutrition practice is “overflow diarrhea” – that is, blow outs of loose stool every few days, with or without firm, hard, or dry plugs of stool.
-This overflow, which seeps around the impacted matter, causes staining in pants that kids (or teens) can’t control.
+For kids on Miralax for a long time, a common problem that I’ve encountered in my pediatric nutrition practice is “overflow diarrhea”.
+In this scenario, blow outs of loose stool happen every few days, with or without firm, hard, or dry plugs of stool.
+This overflow seeps around impacted stool matter, causing staining in pants that kids (and even teens) can’t control.
 For toddlers, it can explode up the child’s back and and down to ankles.
 Many moms have described to me the daily chore of stripping kids down, bathing them, and getting fresh clothing because this pattern covers their toddlers or babies in stool.
 Older kids experience embarrassing stool accidents with this pattern.
 Needless to day, this is exasperating and concerning for parents – and miserable for kids.
-Regardless, it’s common for pediatricians to use Miralax indefinitely anyway: In 2013, Miralax was the fourth most popular drug in the “digestive” category, with nearly $180 million of it sold!

-There are many other solutions.
-They are non-toxic, safe, and more effective.
+There are other solutions!
+They are non-toxic, safe, and effective.
 My top three interventions for constipation are…

 1 – Assess and clear fungal infections in the gut.

-If your baby has had thrush – that is, a white coated tongue, or a diaper rash with white patches in stool – an anti-fungal medication may be offered, because thrush is a kind of fungal infection.
+If your baby or child has had thrush – that is, a white coated tongue, or a diaper rash with white patches in stool – an anti-fungal medication may be offered, because thrush is a kind of fungal infection.
 But fungal load can persist deep in the GI tract, which, don’t forget, is several feet long.
 There is plenty of space between mouth and anus for fungal microbes to thrive.
 Yeast and fungal microbes can occur in the small intestine under certain circumstances, as well as in the colon.
 Just because the white coating on the tongue is gone, and the diaper rash too, does not mean the fungal infection is all gone.
 A lengthier course of medication can clear the problem, if it is lingering in colon or intestine.

 Herbs can help keep fungal infections cleared out too.
 Common tools include tinctures or capsules of oregano, thyme, grapefruit seed extract, goldenseal, berberine, uva ursi, caprylic acid, black walnut, garlic, undecylenic acid, and many others.
 Capsules and liquid tinctures are available – these are best used with guidance.
 See my e book Peaceful Pooping for more details, and set up your own access to my nutrition dispensary here to browse.

-Strangely, while Miralax is not FDA approved for youngsters, anti-fungal medicines like Diflucan and Nystatin are approved for use in infants.
-They are safer.
-They can do a good job of clearing constipation from fungal infections, so explore this with your doctor if your child has been constipated for a long time.
-Don’t be daunted if you are dismissed.
-Find an integrative health practitioner who will help, and talk to me about non-prescription supports.
+While Miralax is not FDA approved for youngsters, anti-fungal medicines like Diflucan and Nystatin are.
+They can do a good job of clearing constipation from fungal infections.
+Explore this with your doctor if your child has been constipated for a long time.

-Talk to your doctor about weaning off reflux medicine if your child has used it for more than two months.
+Talk to your doctor about weaning off reflux medicine if your child has used it for more than a month.
 There are many ways to improve digestion and diminish reflux without drugs.
-This is also one of my specialties in practice, so contact me if you need help.
 Changes in foods and use of herbs can gently enhance your child’s digestion while you wean off a reflux medicine.
 Correcting the gut micro-biome will help as well.
 Do this with guidance for better, faster results.

 3 – Use Magnesium.

 This one is so simple.
 Magnesium is an easy way to pull water into the gut without toxic effects from peculiar ingredients in products like Miralax (dyes, gluten, polyethylene glycol).
 Magnesium oxide is a stronger laxative than magnesium citrate; magnesium citrate is stronger than magnesium glycinate.
-There are other forms of magnesium besides these three, and depending on your child’s presentation, there is probably a magnesium option that can get him or her off Miralax.
-A very effective product, widely available, called Mag O7 is an ozonated form of magnesium that has worked beautifully for some of the most constipated children in my practice.
+There are other forms of magnesium besides these three, and depending on your child’s presentation, there is probably a magnesium option that can help wean off Miralax.
+A product called Mag O7 is easily available.
+It’s ozonated form of magnesium that has worked well for some of the most constipated children in my practice.
 But take note!!
-The label instructions are intended for adults, and this dosing is too high for most children.
+The label instructions are intended for adults.
+This dosing is too high for most children.
 Safe upper limit dosing of magnesium for a 40-80 pound child is only 350 milligrams (mg) of magnesium.
 For smaller children, even less may be all that is needed.
 Check with your health care provider and pharmacist before using this product, to make sure it can be safely used.

 Besides drawing water into the colon, magnesium is calming.
 It can help with sleep, mood, muscle cramps, or may even fix heart palpitations or arrhythmias.
 This is great, but too much is sedating and may slow heart rate.
-So this must be used with guidance, especially for infants or young toddlers.
+It’s best to use magnesium with guidance, especially for infants or young toddlers.
 I choose which product and what dose, based on each child’s case.
 There are liquids, powders, and capsules of various magnesium products.
 One of the most popular is Natural Calm, available on many supermarket store shelves.
-A teaspoon gives 350 milligrams of magnesium citrate.
-This is a large dose for an infant, but may be perfect for a school age child weighing more than 40 pounds.
-More than two teaspoons daily is not likely to be necessary and may be too sedating for your child.
+A two teaspoon gives 350 milligrams of magnesium citrate.
+This is too much for a baby or toddler, but may be perfect for a school age child weighing more than 40 pounds.
+More than two teaspoons daily is not likely to be necessary and may be too sedating for any child.
 If you have any questions about using these products, especially if your child takes other medications, ask your pharmacist or pediatrician.

 These three ideas are only the beginning.
 From foods to herbs to drug-free options, there are many ways to clear constipation that are not only non-toxic, but more effective than Miralax – and they create better overall health by replenishing nutrients, building a healthier gut microbiome, and eradicating the cause of constipation.
 For even more help, check out my e book on Milk Addicted Kids (another constipation situation!) and stay tuned for Peaceful Pooping, my upcoming e book and protocol on getting off Miralax.
 Thanks for stopping by!